 "OK, you win.
 I am a freak like a told you."

 Among her leather bound collection is a first edition Steppenwolf, which she has read.
-I have told her that I can make Hesse's character look like a whining wimp.
-How I was indifferent at my father's death when I was only ten, mirroring the attitude he had toward me, and how I felt relieved when my mother died just two years ago—a mother who at just fifty-five sequestered herself in a tiny hovel with three dogs and six cats, oblivious to their natural functions.
+I have told her I can make Hesse's character look like a whining wimp.
+How I was indifferent at my father's death when I was only ten, mirroring the attitude he had toward me, and how I felt relieved when my mother died just two years ago—a mother who at just 55 sequestered herself in a tiny hovel with three dogs and six cats, oblivious to their natural functions.
 When they put her into the institution, she said she couldn't live without her babies, then proceeded to prove it.

 The most recent thing I made the mistake of confessing was how Tanya left me because I offered insufficient consolation following her little brother's sad demise.
 Angela asks, and one must answer.

 Today she began the lunchtime conversation with, "Do you ever think of calling Tanya?
 She really needs you."